white_logo_transparent_background.png

 Running in the outdoors should be for everyone, but although trail running culture imagines itself to be inclusive, it is effectively for the few.

-Black runners are under-represented in the culture of trail running, and lack a voice in its organisation and visibility in its media.
+Runners of Black ethnicity are under-represented in the culture of trail running, and lack a voice in its organisation and visibility in its media.

-Invisible barriers to access mean that Black people miss out on enjoying our outdoor spaces such as National Parks and National Trails, and are effectively excluded from the joy of the natural environment and the many physical and mental health benefits that it brings.
+Invisible barriers to access mean that people of Black ethnicity miss out on enjoying our outdoor spaces such as National Parks and National Trails, and are effectively excluded from the joy of the natural environment and the many physical and mental health benefits that it brings.

 Dream it.